remix-run/remix-website/data/posts/remix-vs-next.md

 ### Unhandled Errors

-What happens when the the add to cart backend handler throws an error?
+What happens when the the "add to cart" backend handler throws an error?

 <figcaption>Next.js Failed POST</figcaption>